ajtowns/taproot-review/week-2.md

 You've hopefully already read much of the taproot BIP, but you'll need to add in the "Constructing and spending Taproot outputs" section and the bullet points under "If there are at least two witness elements left, script path spending is used" in "Script validation rules" if you missed them before.

-As far as the tapscript BIP goes, you may wish to skip or skim the sections "Rules for signature opcodes", "Transaction digest", "Resource limits" and the related items from the "Rationale" section.
+As far as the tapscript BIP goes, you may wish to skip or skim the sections "Rules for signature opcodes", "Transaction digest", "Resource limits" and the related items from the "Rationale" section, but should read the rest of it in depth.

 The generic suggestions about what sort of questions to consider from [last week](week-1.md) still apply -- so do consider rereading that.